Create a graphical view

 Before creating a view: define the objective

-Define what is the main objective of the view: what need does it meet and who are the recipients, are the main topics to consider before creating a view.
+Define what is the main objective of the view.
+What need does it meet?
+Who are the recipients?
+Who are the main topics to consider before creating a view?
 Here are some questions you might consider: